Director

 Alongside reporting on her PhD research for publication and conference presentations, Rebecca has over a decade of experience working on a number of exciting cultural projects with clients such as the London Transport Museum, Bradford Producing Hub and Eastbourne ALIVE – 2023 hosts of the Turner Prize.

-Ben Morgan, Associate
+Associate

 Catherine is experienced in the analysis of quantitative and qualitative data with strong writing and project management skills.